forj-oss/docker-lu/README.md

 ## Introduction

-docker-lu is a small GO program to adapt container files, /etc/passwd & /etc/group, with docker host local user UID & GID.
+docker-lu is a small GO program that adapts container files, /etc/passwd, and /etc/group with docker host local user UID & GID.

 ## The use case is:

-When a user execute a container as himself on his filesystem, the container can creates files.
+When a user executes a container as himself on his file system, the container can create files.
-Those files must not be owned by a user ID which is not himself.
+The created files must not be owned by a user ID that is not the user himself.

-The following example show a correct behavior.
+The following example shows correct behavior.

 ```bash
 [me@localhost tmp ] ll